 This step allows you to specify how you would like the optimizer to calculate the number of clusters you are going to be working with.

 If you are a DotActiv employee, you will need to refer back to the customer scoping session where the buyer would need to have specified a cluster cap or the maximum number of clusters they would like to work with.
-This is important because it directly relates the number of assortment plans and planograms that would need to be created.
+This is important because it directly relates to the number of assortment plans and planograms that would need to be created.

 To allow the algorithm to determine the optimal number of clusters, tick the ‘Optimal Cluster Count’ option and specify the upper limit or cluster cap you would like to work with.
-A cluster cap should be created to ensure a feasible number of clusters is created.
+A cluster cap should be created to ensure a feasible number of clusters are created.
 For example, if 30 clusters are created, it is not practical to create 30 assortment plans and planograms without the assistance of fully automated assortment changes and planogram automation software.
 Therefore, a cluster cap should be put in place that is relative to your store count.
 This means that retailers with approximately 100-200 store branches could use a cluster cap of 10 whereas retailers with 50 or fewer stores could use a cap of 5 or less.

 Please note that it is not recommended for you to specify the cluster count unless you or the buyer know the industry or the business well enough to decide the best number to work with.